metio/yosql/docs/content/integration/custom.md

   - custom
 ---

-It is possible to use `yosql-core` as an external dependency and build your own code generator on top.
+It is possible to use `yosql-codegen` as an external dependency and build your own code generator on top.